keptn/keptn.github.io/content/docs/0.10.x/integrations/how_integrate/index.md

 ## General overview

-In general, Keptn integration (also called Keptn-services) integrate by receiving and sending events from and to the [Keptn control-plane](../../../concepts/architecture/).
+In general, Keptn integrations (also called Keptn-services) integrate by receiving and sending events from and to the [Keptn control-plane](../../../concepts/architecture/).
 Once an integration is triggered, the integration (service) usually indicates its start and once completed, responds to the Keptn control-plane with a finished status.
 Some integrations, such as notifications (e.g., via Slack), might not want to indicate their progress, which is also possible.
 In the following, we will have a look at different use cases for integrations and how they can be implemented.

 {{< popup_image
 link="./assets/integration-sequence.png"